johnchuks/Document-management-system/README.md

  * Fork the project to your repository then clone it to your local machine.
  * Create a new branch and make the necessary enhancement to the features.
  * If the you wish to update an existing enhancement submit a pull request.
+ * Pull requests should follow the standard format adopted for this project.
  * If you are unsure about certain areas in the project feel to ask for assistance.

 ## Licence